Preposition – “Through”

 The preposition through has several meanings, and I’ll provide examples for each of them:

-Spatial Passage or
+Spatial passage or movement:

 Refers to moving from one side or point to another side or point, often while passing inside or within something.